obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

 })
 ```

 3. To the describe, add a test case.
 Please note that `it` and `test` are aliases, so you can also call `test`, depending on your preference.
-Read more in [jests documentation](https://jestjs.io/docs/api#testname-fn-timeout)
+Read more in [Jests documentation](https://jestjs.io/docs/api#testname-fn-timeout)

 ```ts
 // example.spec.ts